What Is Prime Factor Of 28

 Start with the smallest prime: When factoring a number, always begin by checking if it's divisible by the smallest prime number, 2.
 If the number is even, then 2 is a factor.
 Continue dividing by 2 until the result is no longer divisible by 2.
 This simplifies the subsequent steps and reduces the chances of overlooking a factor.
 After 2, move on to the next smallest prime, 3, and so on.
 This systematic approach ensures that you find all the prime factors in an organized manner.

 Use divisibility rules: Memorizing divisibility rules for small prime numbers can significantly speed up the factorization process.
-For example, a number is divisible by 3 if the sum of its digits is divisible by 3.
+Take this: a number is divisible by 3 if the sum of its digits is divisible by 3.
 A number is divisible by 5 if its last digit is 0 or 5.
 Knowing these rules allows you to quickly identify prime factors without performing long division.
 These shortcuts can be particularly helpful when dealing with larger numbers.

 Factor trees: Visual aids like factor trees can be incredibly helpful, especially for beginners.
 Start by writing the number at the top of the tree.
 Then, branch out by writing two factors of that number.
 Continue branching out until you reach prime numbers at the end of each branch.
 The prime factors are the numbers at the bottom of the tree.
 This visual representation makes the factorization process more intuitive and easier to follow.